onlineproducthouse/oph.tf.env/README.md

 This module is made of three layers, that is:
 1. Network - base layer of networking infrastructure for the typical container applications.
 [Read more here.](./modules/network/README.md)
 2. Platform - a layer provisioned on an existing network. this layer aims to provide services that are required by projects to execute their operations.
 [Read more here.](./modules/platform/README.md)
 3. Project - this layer provisions project specific infrastructure on an existing platform. only "runtime" infrastructure is provisioned on this layer.
-[Read more here.](./modules/project/README.md):
+[Read more here.](./modules/project/README.md)
-   1. API (container)
-   2. Batch (container)
-   3. Web (static website)

 ### What is a switchboard?